MafiaCoconut/Monstrino/monstrino-docs/docs/architecture/01-architecture-overview.md

 - `catalog-api-service` - **Ready**.
 Internal read API for catalog domain data.
 - `market-api-service` - **Planned**.
 Internal read API for market and pricing data.
 - `public-api-service` - **Ready**.
 Single external-facing facade for the frontend.

+### Admin and Alerting

+- `platform-alerting-service` - **In Progress**.
+Receives alert requests from pipeline services (via HTTP API) on failures or review-required conditions, and forwards them into the admin pipeline.
+- `admin-alert-service` - **In Progress**.
+Materializes admin alerts, manages delivery state, and publishes dispatch events to Kafka.
+- `admin-telegram-gateway` - **In Progress**.
+Consumes dispatch events and sends notifications to Telegram.
+Publishes delivery confirmations back to Kafka.
+Initiates outbound connections to an external system (Telegram).
+- `admin-review-service` - **In Progress**.
+Stores and manages admin review requests and decisions.
+- `admin-api-service` - **In Progress**.
+Unified admin-facing read API; publishes review decision commands to Kafka.

 ### Internal Tooling